Skip to Main Content

 The concept of dividend stocks is simple: you invest in a company’s stock, and in turn, that company rewards you with regular dividend payments.
 Dividends are typically on a quarterly schedule, but some dividend stocks pay monthly.

 Dividend stocks usually pay a yield that might seem small, such as 3 percent.
-But the best dividend stocks increase their payouts each year, and the best of this group is called Dividend Aristocrats.
+But the best dividend stocks increase their payouts each year, and the best of this group are called Dividend Aristocrats.
 It’s usually better for investors to look for a company with a track record of increasing dividends than to chase high yields, since a stock’s high yield may be a sign that investors believe the yield is unsustainable.
 Other positive signs include a company that is increasing revenues and generating consistently positive cash flow.

 Plus, many dividend stocks receive preferential tax treatment.